Transfer Student & Faculty Profiles

 Deborah Jo Kummer

-Deborah Jo Kummer is part of Fisher’s inaugural RN to BSN Online program.
+Deborah Jo Kummer was part of Fisher’s inaugural RN to BSN Online program.

 A full-time nurse, Deborah completed her undergraduate studies at Sullivan Community College, the State University of New York at Brockport, and Monroe Community College, and started working in 1981.

 She was motivated to enroll in the program for a few reasons, and she was energized by the coursework.
-Knowing some of the Fisher faculty on a personal level was certainly helpful.
+Knowing some of the Fisher faculty on a personal level was certainly helpful as well.

-Her favorite thing about Fisher is how learning is so valued here.
+Deborah’s favorite thing about Fisher was the premium placed on learning here.
 She feels as if “the process is just as important as the end product,” a philosophy that sets Fisher’s offerings apart from other programs.

 After spending some time at another local college, Veronica Maraghi transferred to Fisher to continue her studies in childhood education.

-Veronica credits the faculty and staff for her “smooth and seamless” transition.
+She credits the faculty and staff for her “smooth and seamless” transitions.

 In fact, her favorite things about Fisher are the faculty and her fellow students, and how everyone is “always going the extra mile to help each other.”

-Veronica won’t be going far after completing her undergraduate degree, as she plans to continue on at Fisher for her master’s degree.
+Veronica won’t be going far after completing her undergraduate degree, as she plans to continue on at Fisher to pursue a master of business administration degree.

 Ray McLean is a full-time RN at Strong Memorial Hospital, where he is the injury prevention and outreach coordinator for The Kessler Trauma Center.
 He also works as a part-time paramedic at Mercy Flight Central and Irondequoit Ambulance.
 The married father of three also volunteers as a baseball coach and is a board member for Penfield Youth Football.

-Somehow, in between all of that, he has managed to make time to further his education and is a current student in Fisher’s RN to BSN Online program.
+Somehow, in the midst of all that, he managed to make time to further his education as a student in Fisher’s RN to BSN Online program.

-Ray said he chose Fisher because of the Wegmans School of Nursing’s reputation and because of his initial outreach to the College, which he said was welcoming and very personal.
+Ray says he chose Fisher because of the Wegmans School of Nursing’s reputation and because of his initial outreach to the College, which he says was welcoming and very personal.

-And, with a schedule likes Ray’s, the online coursework and flexible schedule have made it work for him.
+Also, with a schedule likes Ray’s, the online coursework and flexible schedule made the whole deal work for him.